what are translucent slabs

-Prima Stone is a translucent natural stone surface for backlit walls, countertops and furnishings.
+A premium natural stone surface for backlit walls, ceilings, countertops and furnishings.

-A collection of thin large format marble and onyx slabs that are extracted from rock formations throughout several quarries around the world.
+A collection of thin large format marble, onyx and quartzite slabs that are extracted from rock formations throughout several quarries around the world.

-Prima Stone slabs have an added clear PVC support panel backing that allows the translucent marble and onyx slabs to be backlit with LED light sheets.
+These slabs have an added clear PVC honeycomb backing that allows the translucent marble, onyx and quartzite slabs to be backlit with LED light panels.

 APPLICATION